Imed Ben Younes

-Imed Ben Younes (عماد بن يونس; born 16 June 1974) is a Tunisian football coach and former player who is the former head coach of CA Bizertin.
+Imed Ben Younes (عماد بن يونس; born 16 June 1974) is a Tunisian former football player and current head coach.

 He played for a few clubs in Tunisia including Étoile Sahel and CS Sfaxien and played a single season at Qatari club Al-Wakrah.
 After retiring in 2005, he returned in 2008 to play for Sfax Railways Sports, his first professional football club.

 International career

 Ben Younes played for the Tunisia national team and was a participant at the 1998 FIFA World Cup, appearing as a substitute in the three matches that Tunisia played.
 He also played for Tunisia at the 1996 Summer Olympics.
 His last international match was a friendly against Slovenia.